MusicPlayerDaemon/website/content/clients/index.md

 [mpdevil](https://github.com/SoongNoonien/mpdevil) - A small GTK+ MPD client written in python

+[Persephone](https://persephone.fm) - A modern, native client for macOS

 [Quimup](https://sourceforge.net/projects/quimup/) - QUIMUP is a client for the music player daemon (MPD) written in C++ and QT3 with focus on mouse handling and drag and drop.

 [Skympc](https://github.com/soramimi/SkyMPC) - Yet anthoer QT(5) Client